 SIZE & LIFESPAN

 The Mini Hippo is considered a medium-sized dog.
-In terms of its physical attributes, this breed more closely resembles the Shar-Pei than its Cocker Spaniel characteristics.
+This breed more closely resembles the Shar-Pei than its Cocker Spaniel characteristics.
 Shar-Peis have a short snout and square face.
-When these genetics appear in the Mini Hippo, the facial “look” resembles a hippopotamus, which is why this breed was soon named the “MIni Hippo.”
+When these genetics appear in the Mini Hippo, the facial “look” resembles a hippopotamus.
+This is why this breed was soon named the “MIni Hippo.”

 Shar-Peis have “folding” skin which gives them a “wrinkled” appearance that’s so adorable.
 The Mini Hippo may have some skin folds and wrinkles, but this trait is not as pronounced as it is with the Shar-Pei.
 That being said, the Mini Hippo much more closely resembles its Shar-Pei parent than its Cocker Spaniel one.
 The Cocker Spaniel traits inherited by the Mini Hippo relate more so to its personality, soft fur, and size.